 Reading books over the summer can have a significant impact for middle school readers.
 Summer programs for youth, tweens and teens encourage readers, especially those who are struggling, to use alternative formats such as e-books and audio-books along with the library's databases.

-Summer reading is a foundation for learning and during the summer months it did not stop at the Farmington Public Library!
+Summer reading is a foundation for summer learning at the Farmington Public Library!

 Youth: 6,538 and 39,662 books logged